engineyard/ey-cloud-recipes/cookbooks/riak/README.md

 * Riak 0.14 with Bitcask
 * Erlang R13B04 (installed from a custom binary package)
-* haproxy is configured on 8097-8098 (pbc,http) with the http backend using /ping to ensure the backend is up.
+* haproxy is configured on 8097-8098 (pbc,http) with the http back-end using /ping to ensure the back-end is up.

 Notes
 --------